 The Compact Flash card reader is required to interface the Compact Flash device with your PC.
 The most common card reader connects to your PC using USB.
 These are widely available in consumer electronics stores, and can also be purchased from Alcorn McBride.

-Digital Binloop HD Test Video
+Binloop Test Files

-The Digital Binloop HD test video can be downloaded from the product support page on our website.
-Here's a link:
+The Binloop test files can be downloaded from the product support pages on our website.
+Please download either the Audio of Video test clip.
+Here are the support page links: